brjathu/SKD/README.md

 run `pip3 install -r requirements.txt` to install all the dependencies.

 ### Download Data
-The data we used here is preprocessed by the repo of [MetaOptNet](https://github.com/kjunelee/MetaOptNet), Please find the renamed versions of the files in below link. (by [RFS](https://github.com/WangYueFt/rfs))
+The data we used here is preprocessed by the repo of [MetaOptNet](https://github.com/kjunelee/MetaOptNet), Please find the renamed versions of the files in below link by [RFS](https://github.com/WangYueFt/rfs).

 [[DropBox]](https://www.dropbox.com/sh/6yd1ygtyc3yd981/AABVeEqzC08YQv4UZk7lNHvya?dl=0)